stackforge/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

   see `Support for VMware vCenter Server
   <https://wiki.openstack.org/wiki/Ceilometer/blueprints/vmware-vcenter-server#Support_for_VMware_vCenter_Server>`_

+. note::    Mirantis has the following lab setup for VMware enrivonment,
+             that was checked for compatibility of the NSX and vCenter:

+             * NSX version 4.0.1 (4.0.1-build30244) for Gateway, Manager, Controller
+               and Service nodes.

+             * NSX OpenVSwitch version 2.0.0 (2.0.0-build30176)

+             * vCenter 5.5.
+Note that vCenter 5.5.u2 is also used, but was not tested properly for compatibility with NSX and does not work with NSX 4.0.1.

+             To learn more about NSX
+             and vCenter compatibility,
+             see `the VMware Product Interoperability Matrixes <http://www.vmware.com/resources/compatibility/sim/interop_matrix.php>`_.

+.. warning::  Mirantis lab setup was tested for the Mirantis OpenStack release 6.0.
+              This particular setup works properly at CentOS 6.5.
+              Nevertheless, at Ubuntu 12.04 it **does not** work properly due to incompatibility of the Linux 3.13 kernel and NSX OVS 2.0.0-build30176.

 For background information about how vCenter support is integrated into Mirantis OpenStack, see :ref:`vcenter-arch`.